 I kid, sorta.
 But in all honestly this pie is delicious.
 I know that December is technically all about cookies and cakes but pie is also still delicious.
 A warm slice of pie with cold ice cream and a fire going in the background.
 I mean I can’t even think of something better.
 Can you?

-- 3 pounds of good baking apples (I used Honey Crisps and they were amazing, as always), cored and sliced into 1/2-inch slices
+- 3 pounds baking apples, I used Honey Crisps and they were amazing, as always, cored and sliced into 1/2-inch slices

 - 1/2 cup cranberries